sulenchy/wordlens/README.md

 or

-You can access hosted version at
+You can access hosted version at https://wordlens.web.app/

 # Available Scripts
 In the project directory, you can run:

-## npm start
+## npm run start-dev

 Runs the app in the development mode.
 Open http://localhost:8081 to view it in the browser.